renpy/renpy/sphinx/source/transforms.rst

 can cause more complex effects, like motion, zoom, and rotation.

 Transforms can be applied by giving the at clause to the scene and show statements.
-The following code applies the "right" transform to the eileen happy displayable.::
+The following applies the "right" transform to the eileen happy displayable.::

     show eileen happy at right